wyfo/apischema/docs/graphql/overview.md

 # GraphQL Overview

-!!! note
-    This documentation is not complete as the feature was recently added.

 *Apischema* supports *GraphQL* through [*graphql-core*](https://github.com/graphql-python/graphql-core) library.

 You can install this dependency directly with *Apischema* using the following extra requirement: